5x00/ComfyUI-LLM-Concat/README.md

 # ComfyUI-Prompt-Plus
-Prompt Plus is a collection of LLM and VLM nodes that make prompting easier for image and video generation.
-⭐ Trigger Words to Prompt, Guided VLM Prompter, No BS String, No BS Textbox
+Prompt Plus is a collection of LLM and VLM nodes that make prompting easier for image and video generation.\n ⭐ Trigger Words to Prompt, Guided VLM Prompter, No BS String, No BS Textbox

 ## Nodes